 Green Templeton College

-I am also a Research Associate at the Harvard/MGH Center on Genomics, Vulnerable Populations, and Health Disparities, located within Harvard University and Massachusetts General Hospital, where I have conducted research for several years on the epigenetics of psychosocial stress and social adversity.
+I am also a Research Associate at the Harvard/MGH Center on Genomics, Vulnerable Populations, and Health Disparities, located within Harvard University and Massachusetts General Hospital, where I conduct epigenomics and molecular epidemiology research on psychosocial stress and social adversity.
 This research has also focused on identifying positive sources of resiliency, such as social support and spirituality, that function to improve human health in the face of adversity.

 Master of Philosophy (MPhil) in Medical Anthropology, University of Oxford (2015)